 - I’m 60% confident that we can finish the project within a duration range of 3-8 months and a cost between $50,000 and $250,000.

-- We’ll be done in 5 months or so and the cost will come in at about $110,000, but that’s just a rough guess!
+- We’ll be done in approximately 5 months and the cost will come in at about $110,000.
+But that’s just a rough guess!

 - I will have no idea until we detail the deliverables, estimate the work and find out how many people I will have to do that work.